1st/Sgt. William Lloyd Swift

 What made things worse was as they marched, they came across artesian wells and watering holes, but they were denied their request for water.
 The Japanese would chase the POWs away from the wells.
 It got to the point that even though the Japanese attempted to keep the prisoners from the water they still went to the wells.
 This resulted in the deaths of many men who were bayoneted while getting water.

 The lack of food and water caused physical disabilities; such as, the prisoners' mouths swelling and their tongues splitting open.
 If the prisoners drank the water, they were often killed.
-At one point during the march, the POWs were stopped.
-The Japanese made the prisoners crowd together.
+At San Fernando the POWs were crowded together in a bull pen.
 After this was done, the POWs were told to lay down for the night.
 Since they were packed in so tightly, it was impossible for them to lay down.

-At San Fernando, the POWs were packed into small wooden boxcars.
-The cars could hold eight horses or forty men.
-The Japanese packed 100 men into each car.
+At San Fernando, the POWs were packed into small wooden boxcars known as , "Forty or Eights."
+Each car could hold eight horses or forty men, but the Japanese packed 100 men into each car and closed the doors.
 Those who died remained standing until the living climbed out of the cars at Capas.
-From there, he walked the last ten miles to Camp O'Donnell.
+From there, they walked the last ten miles to Camp O'Donnell.

-After the war, William's remains could not be identified.
-It is most likely he shares his grave, with other unknown POWs, at the American Military Cemetery at Manila.
-Since his final resting place is unknown, William is listed on the Tablets of the Missing at the cemetery.
+After the war, William's remains, and the remains of four other POWs could not be identified.
+He shares his grave with other unknown POWs from Grave 512, at the American Military Cemetery at Manila in Plot 2, Row 25, Grave 3132.
+Since his remains were not identified, William is listed on the Tablets of the Missing at the cemetery.

 It should be noted that on the day William's family received the news that he had been taken prisoner, his father died of a heart attack.
 His mother would later reside in Elgin, Illinois.